 Rolling a ball back and forth builds turn-taking, shared attention, and early social connection.

-These low-cost interactions matter because they center your baby’s agency, curiosity, and relationship-building.
-With a few ordinary materials, you can create responsive play that supports development without needing fancy toys or rigid routines.
+These low-cost interactions matter because they center your baby’s curiosity and relationship-building.
+With a few ordinary materials, you can create responsive play without fancy toys or rigid routines.

 Why Repetition Makes Peekaboo Work

-Peekaboo works so well because it repeats a simple pattern that babies can learn, predict, and enjoy.
-With each round, you help your baby practice repetition and build object permanence: hidden faces still exist.
+Peekaboo works well because it repeats a simple pattern that babies can learn, predict, and enjoy.
+With each round, you help your baby practice repetition and build object permanence.
+Hidden faces still exist.
 That insight supports cognitive growth and keeps attention engaged.

 - You show a face, then hide it.